What is Systemic Enzymes?

 Please note that Rootcology’s Systemic Enzymes contain a stronger formulation than is used in most other brands and studies.
 Do not exceed the recommended dose of Rootcology Systemic Enzymes unless working under the guidance of an experienced practitioner.

-DO NOT TAKE if taking the following medications: alkylating agents, amlodipine, anticoagulant/antiplatelet drugs, antidiabetic drugs, antihypertensive drugs, antitumor antibiotics, aspirin, blood thinners, choline magnesium trisalicylate, cyclosporine, cytochrome P450 substrates (1A1, 1A2, 1B1, 2C19, 2C8, 2C9, 2D6, 2E1, 3A4), diclofenac, estrogens, hepatotoxic drugs, immunosuppressants, losartan, midazolam, nifedipine, organic anion transporter substrates 1 and 3 (OAT1, OAT3), organic anion-transporting polypeptide substrates, p-glycoprotein substrates, phenprocoumon, pravastatin, quetiapine, quinolone antibiotics, salsalate, sulfasalazine, tacrolimus, talinolol, and/or topoisomerase I inhibitors
+DO NOT TAKE if taking the following medications: alkylating agents, amlodipine, anticoagulant/antiplatelet drugs, antidiabetic drugs, antihypertensive drugs, antitumor antibiotics, aspirin, blood thinners, choline magnesium trisalicylate, cyclosporine, cytochrome P450 substrates (1A1, 1A2, 1B1, 2C19, 2C8, 2C9, 2D6, 2E1, 3A4), diclofenac, estrogens, hepatotoxic drugs, immunosuppressants, losartan, midazolam, mitoxantrone, nifedipine, organic anion transporter substrates 1 and 3 (OAT1, OAT3), organic anion-transporting polypeptide substrates, p-glycoprotein substrates, phenprocoumon, pravastatin, prazosin, quetiapine, quinolone antibiotics, salsalate, sulfasalazine, tacrolimus, talinolol, tamoxifen, topoisomerase I inhibitors, and/or warfarin (Coumadin)

 - Natural Medicines Therapeutic Research Collaboration. https://naturalmedicines.therapeuticresearch.com/.
 Accessed March 1, 2022.